-Areas of Expertise: Great Plains, Rocky Mountains, Pacific Northwest, bison, black-footed ferrets, grizzly bears, prairie dogs, swift fox, wolverines, wolves.
+Areas of Expertise: Great Plains, Rocky Mountains, bison, black-footed ferrets, grizzly bears, prairie dogs, swift fox, wolverines, wolves

-Jonathan is a founder and former coordinator of the Northern Plains Conservation Network, a coalition of conservation organizations and tribes working to restore of the region’s natural heritage.
-He is also a founder and advisory board member of the Prairie Dog Coalition, a project of the Humane Society of the United States.
-He is coauthor of Ocean of Grass, an ecoregion assessment on the Northern Great Plains, as well as four publications on prairie dogs.
+Jonathan joined Defenders in 2005.
+As the Rockies and Plains program director, he directs Defenders’ work in these two regions and oversees the field staff in Montana and Colorado.
+Jonathan has worked in wildlife and wilderness conservation since 1990.
+Prior to joining Defenders, he worked as a wilderness ranger with the U.S. Forest Service in Oregon and Montana from 1990 to 1997, and for Predator Conservation Alliance in Montana and Colorado from 1997 to 2005.
+He joined Defenders in 2005 and opened a new field office in Denver to focus on Southern Rockies and Great Plains wildlife.
+In 2008 he moved to our Missoula field office to focus on grizzly bears, bison, black-footed ferrets and other species conservation efforts in the Northern Rockies and Plains.
+In 2013 Jonathan moved back to Denver to open a new Rockies and Plains office and to expand Defenders’ work throughout these two regions.
+Jonathan is a co-founder and former coordinator of the Northern Plains Conservation Network, a coalition of conservation organizations and tribes working to restore of the region’s natural heritage.
+He is also a co-founder and advisory board member of the Prairie Dog Coalition, a project of the Humane Society of the United States.
+He is co-author of Ocean of Grass, an ecoregion assessment of the Northern Great Plains, as well as four publications on prairie dogs.
 Jonathan received a B.A. in Geography from Wittenberg University and a M.S. in Environmental Studies from the University of Montana.